NexaAI

 Logged-in users can proceed directly to enter tool's basic info.

-We introduced a "save progress" button to give users the freedom to complete their submission at their own pace.
+We reduced the save progress functionality to give users the freedom to complete their submission at their own pace.
 Now when users encounter fields that require preparation time, such as demo videos or media gallery, they can save their progress and return later when ready.

 UI designs: Initial iteration